flosommerfeld/Historify/README.md

 <br />
 ## Version history
 * Version 1.2.7
-  * Nested bullet
+  * Fixed the "Enable screenshots" checkbox so that Historify uses a standard placeholder image if you don't want screenshots to be taken.
+Before this fix the checkbox completely disabled new entries which were supposed to go into the history.
 * Version 1.2.6
-  * -- First official version--
+  * First official version..